ravenusmc/work_data_entry_tool/readme.md

 # Work_data_entry_tool
 ## Intro

 First this is a project based on a problem that I have a work.
+We have this spreadsheet where all of my coworkers and I have to input data to.
+The spreadsheet is extremely slow and takes a while to load all of your information into.

 # Getting started